kodecocodes/english-style-guide/README.md

 _Note:_ There are a lot of exceptions to these basic rules, so use your best judgment.

+**punctuation in books**
+* Use emdashes to offset asides or join thoughts that other punctuation can't handle.
+* Use endashes to join multi-press sequences _Example_ Command–Shift
+* Use curly quotes and apostrophes in text.
+Do not use them in code sections.

 **quotation marks**
 Punctuation not essential to a quote should be placed outside of the quotes (British style) so as to avoid any possible confusion about whether a punctuation mark is part of a string or any other bit of code.